TU-Darmstadt-APQ/DIN_41612_Backplane/README.md

 3. Place shrink tube over the yellow solder joint
 4. Trim the center green/yellow conductor of the cabel to about 2 cm
 5. Solder two 13 cm  2.5 mm² wires to it and place black shrink tube over the solder joint.
-6. Place black shrink tube over the black splice of the common rail
+6. Place black shrink tube over the black splice of the common rail.
-7. Place shrink tube over all wires
+7. Place shrink tube over all wires.
-8. Strip all five cores using a wire stripper,
+8. Strip all five cores using a wire stripper.
-9. Twist the cores
+9. Twist the cores.
-10. Solder the 4 mm connectors to the wires
+10. Solder the 4 mm connectors to the wires.
+Core 1 is red, core 2 is blue, the spliced core takes the two black connectors the yellow wire soldered to the shield is connected to the yellow connector.

 #### Power cable labels
 Use a label maker and put a label stating the maximum current and voltage on the cable: